githubPratima/HIV-AIDS-Data-Exploration/README.md

 ![testII](https://github.com/githubPratima/HIV-AIDS-Data-Exploration/assets/98135375/af4cd638-75c9-4329-b25e-64468f5a7886)

-<h1>Observation from all above visulization</h1>
+<h1>Observation from all above visulizations</h1>
-1. <strong>Bargraph</strong>illustrates the top 10 countries worldwide with the highest number of HIV cases per some unit of measurement.
+1.  <strong>Bargraph</strong> illustrates the top 10 countries worldwide with the highest number of HIV cases per some unit of measurement.
 Eswatini leads with a rate of 105.6, followed by Lesotho and Botswana at 94.7 and 94.4 respectively.
 Zimbabwe also ranks high with a rate of 72.1.
+2.   <strong>Piechart</strong>